BrucePerens/recursive_generic/README.md

   - **:self** :   return `self`.

-  The default is to return the unmodified value of the delegated method.
+  The default is to return the unmodified value returned by the delegated method.

   (The method to declare keywords like `return` as argument names is documented under